MicrosoftDocs/customer-insights/ci-docs/data/faqs-dialog-data.md

 - ‘Did you know’ section and ‘Explore further’ result generation is dependent on Azure OpenAI Service model.

-The feature is available in the United States and supports English only.
+## What are the supported languages?

+This feature is available in all geographies.
+This feature doesn't restrict any language, but we recommend and officially support only the following languages: Arabic, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hebrew, Italian, Japanese, Korean, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Russian, Spanish, Swedish, Thai, and Turkish.

 ## What operational factors and settings allow for effective and responsible use of the feature?